I Just Don't Know What to Do with Myself

 "I Just Don't Know What to Do with Myself" is a song written by Burt Bacharach and lyricist Hal David.
+The song was recorded by Dusty Springfield and it reached No. 3 on the UK chart in 1964.

-Composition
+Composition and early versions

-The song's life began in 1962, when Bacharach and David were songwriters at New York songwriting factory the Brill Building.
+The song's life began in 1962 when Bacharach and David were songwriters at the New York songwriting factory the Brill Building.

-Original version

 "I Just Don't Know What to Do With Myself" was first recorded by Chuck Jackson in 1962.
 This version was shelved and remained unreleased until it appeared on a 1984 compilation on the Kent record label called Mr. Emotion.
 According to the sleeve notes of that album, Jackson's vocals were substituted for Tommy Hunt's while the original backing track was retained.

-The song was then recorded, also in 1962, by Tommy Hunt in a session produced by Jerry Leiber and Mike Stoller, with Burt Bacharach arranging and conducting.
+The 1962 release by Tommy Hunt, which featured Hunt singing over the original Chuck Jackson backing track, listed Jerry Leiber and Mike Stoller as producers.
 It was released as single Scepter 1236 (B-side "And I Never Knew") in May 1962, but did not chart.
 The song served as the title track for Hunt's sole album release on Scepter released in April 1963.

-The success in the UK of the Dusty Springfield version of "I Just Don't Know..." in the summer of 1964 led to Scepter's re-releasing the original, at which time it reached the Bubbling Under Hot 100 Singles chart in Billboard with a number 119 peak.
+The U.K. success of Dusty Springfield's June 1964 cover version led to Scepter's re-releasing the Tommy Hunt recording, at which time it reached the Bubbling Under Hot 100 Singles chart in Billboard with a number 119 peak.